 For properties that consist of both residential and non-residential portions, only the non-residential portion is subject to GST.

 With the implementation of reverse charge on 1 Jan 2020, GST-registered developers or owners of residential properties will have to account for GST on the value of imported services as they are not entitled to full input tax credits.
 They will be entitled to claim the GST accounted as input tax, subject to the normal input tax recovery rules.
-For more information, please refer to GST: Taxing imported services by way of reverse charge (PDF, 1202KB).
+For more information, please refer to GST: Reverse Charge (PDF, 1202KB).

 Furnished Residential Properties